 A personal guarantee or collateral (in most cases)

-Because a government entity is involved in the process, SBA loans can take quite a while to secure.
+Because a government agency is involved in the process, SBA loans can take quite a while to secure.
 If you need money quickly, this option probably isn’t for you.

 Financing for businesses that struggle to get funding